-Video and Film Editor (FAV1) Technical Certificate of Credit
+Video and Film Editor, TCC (FAV1) Technical Certificate of Credit

 Purpose: The Video and Film Editor certificate prepares students for employment in video and film production.

 Curriculum: This program of study emphasizes hands-on production and editing through projects.